plone/volto/docs/source/configuration/settings-reference.md

 !!! block ""

-    The SEO default image field name for using it in the metadata HEAD tag.
-Defaults to `image`.
+    The OpenGraph image that will represent this content item, will be used in the metadata HEAD tag as og:image for SEO purposes.
+Defaults to image.
+See the OpenGraph Protocol for more details.